oleg-kuibar/time-agent/docs/getting-started.md

 # Getting Started

-This guide will help you set up Weekly PR Reports for your organization.
+This guide will help you set up Git Time Harvest for your organization.

 ## Prerequisites